shadyyehia/talentRepo/README.md

 ## Things to be improved in the future:
 1- Coloring and animation enhancement.<br />
-2- Adding more animations.<br />
-3- Adding more end-to-end tests, only added unit tests for each component. <br />
-4- Creating a reusable component for the User/Group card. ( for not repeating the HTML in many places ) <br />
+2- Creating a reusable component for the User/Group card. ( for not repeating the HTML in many places ) <br />
-5- Upload Image functionality is not implemented, it just saves the name of the image to be retrieved later from assets/img <br/>
+3- Upload Image functionality is not implemented, it just saves the name of the image to be retrieved later from assets/img <br/>
 ,so all images must be in assets/img to be displayed in the application.
+4- Check responsiveness for the confirmation message.

+## Build

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+Use the `-prod` flag for a production build.

+## Running unit tests

+Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+## Running end-to-end tests

+Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Before running the tests make sure you are serving the app via `ng serve`.<br />